 Asked as to why they think there was no ‘rape’ before, the elders answered that it is simply unthinkable to force a woman to engage in a sexual act if she is not willing.

 It must be borne in mind that in traditional Igorot society, women (and men for that matter) were well aware that they are the sole owners of their own body.
 A woman’s body is not owned or controlled by any “superior being,” say a god, a husband, a father or a brother (who could have the authority to give her away in marriage to a husband of his own choosing).
 Also, in traditional Igorot society, physical assault, whether directed to a man or a woman, a child or an elderly, is considered a threat to life.
-Any offense perceived as a ‘threat to life’ was regarded as a major crime.
-And major crimes almost often automatically calls for a deadly vengeance.
+Any offense perceived as ‘threat to life’ was regarded a major crime.
+And major crimes almost often automatically call for a deadly vengeance.

 Not in Bontoc.